yhwang0123/project-scraping/README.md

 Day 2.
 Get all the link of 10000+

 Day 3.
-Scarping test for first 10 pages

-       Get data for 10000+ pages(not finished, process slow)

-       Clean all the codes and write README file
+Scarping test for first 10 pages;Get data for 10000+ pages(not finished, process slow);Clean all the codes and write README file

-5. Strategy
+5. Personal situation

 #Firstly, before I began to work on this project, I review what I have learned in previous material about web scraping and I have read more tutorials around this topic, which has prepared me for the projects.

 #Second, I think about the step I should do for this projects.